armbian/documentation/docs/User-Guide_Advanced-Configuration.md

 <!-- TODO: Isn't this better suited for Troubleshooting; at least cross-link from there here -->

+To change the boot verbosity, alter the `verbosity=` line in `/boot/armbianEnv.txt`.
+The lower the value, the lower the verbosity.
+The default is `1` and the maximum is `7`.

+!!! tip "Legacy versions"

-Using Armbian from version 5.05 to 5.20, you have to touch/delete `/boot/.force-verbose` to increase the boot verbosity.
+    Using Armbian from version 5.05 to 5.20, you have to touch or delete `/boot/.force-verbose` to increase the boot verbosity.

-With more recent Armbian builds, you have to alter the `verbosity=` line in `/boot/armbianEnv.txt` which defaults to `1` (which means less verbose) and has a maximum value of `7`.

 ## Enable boot logs for inspection